 - ◆ Tobacco Taxes The cigarette tax is a tax on each pack of cigarettes and was first assessed in 1936.
 The per-pack rate currently equals \$1.10 and is composed of the original excise tax of three cents (\$0.03), a surtax of \$1.06, and a cancer research surtax of one cent (\$0.01).
 The tobacco products tax includes taxes on loose tobacco, cigars, dry snuff, and other smokeless tobacco products.
 Snuff is taxed at the rate of nineteen cents (\$0.19) per tin.
 Chewing tobacco is taxed at nineteen cents (\$0.19) per single unit sold, \$0.40 per each half pound, or \$0.65 per each pound sold.
 All remaining tobacco products are taxed at 15 percent of the actual distributor price.
 The taxation of Vaping Products began in 2019.
 Closed vapor cartridges are taxed at a rate of \$1.50 per cartridge.
-Open vapor systems are taxed at 15% of the actual distributor sales price.
-The distributor pays all tobacco taxes.
-For FY21, tobacco taxes generated \$391.1 million.
-The tax expenditures associated with these taxes are estimated at \$0.7 million for FY22. - ◆ Tax Increment Financing and Tourism Development Act The funding mechanism for Tax Increment Financing (TIF) projects typically involves the individual income tax, sales and use tax, and property taxes; the pledge of these aforementioned revenue sources may be in amounts equal to the cost of public infrastructure created by the new development.
+Open vapor systems are taxed at 15 percent of the actual distributor sales price.
+The distributor, wholesaler, or stamping agent pays all tobacco taxes except the final retail sales tax.
+For FY23, tobacco and vaping taxes generated \$341.3 million.
+The tax expenditures associated with these taxes are estimated at \$3.9 million for FY24. - ◆ Pari-Mutuel Wagering Taxes First assessed in 1948, pari-mutuel wagering taxes are imposed on live racing, historical horse racing, telephone account wagering, intertrack wagering, simulcasts and interstate wagering under the jurisdiction of the Kentucky Horse Racing Commission.
+For FY23, parimutuel taxes generated \$56.3 million.
+Tax expenditures are estimated to be Minimal for FY24. - ◆ Tax Increment Financing and Tourism Development Act The funding mechanism for Tax Increment Financing (TIF) projects typically involves the individual income tax, sales and use tax, and property taxes; the pledge of these aforementioned revenue sources may be in amounts equal to the cost of public infrastructure created by the new development.